xiaoyunyang/xiaoyunyang.github.io/content/post/startup/guide-deploying-mern-to-aws.md

 # Gotchas

 ## ECS Container DB Not Persisting

-> If your container needs access to the original data each time it starts, you require a file system that your containers can connect to regardless of which instance they’re running on.
-That’s where EFS comes in.

-AWS Elastic File System (EFS) is a storage service that can be used to persist data to disk or share it among multiple containers; for example, when you are running MongoDB in a Docker container, capturing application logs, or simply using it as temporary scratch space to process data.

-> EFS allows you to persist data onto a durable shared file system that all of the ECS container instances in the ECS cluster can use.

-[This Gist](https://gist.github.com/duluca/ebcf98923f733a1fdb6682f111b1a832) provides step-by-step tutorial to set up AWS ECS Cluster.
-It'll get you 80% way there.

 Based on AWS's Docs on [using Amazon EFS File Systems with Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_efs.html#efs-run-task), we need to configure a running container instance to use an Amazon EFS file system: